 Many of these animals can be encountered on a guided walk with one of our trained field guides, who have an extensive knowledge of all aspects of the African bushveld.
 The guided tours take guests along scenic walking trails through the reserve surrounds, while focusing attention on the vegetation, spoor, game (large and small), birds, insects, medicinal properties of certain plants, and other interesting facts.

-Guests can experience the diversity of our reserve safely on foot as a relaxed and informative activity – the duration and distance of the walks can be tailored to suit your individual walking preference, but generally last for 2 hours.
+Guests can experience the diversity of the reserve safely on foot – the duration and distance of the walks can be tailored to suit your individual walking preference, but generally last for 2 hours.

 Depart mid morning from Fugitives Drift to Leopard Mountain Safari Lodge where you will spend the next 3 nights.